How Much to Paint a House Interior?

 Paint sprayers range in price from around £50 for a basic electric spray gun to around £500 for the most advanced models.

-How many tins of paint do I need to paint an entire home?
+Q: How many tins of paint do I need to paint the inside of a house?

 The walls of an average-sized room will be covered by three tins of emulsion, with single tins of ceiling matt and wood paint likely to comfortably serve at least two rooms.